drlambert117/Google-Store-Inventory-App/README.md

 # Google Store Inventory App
-Allows the user view various products modeled after products from the Google store.
+An app that allows the user view various products modeled after products from the Google store.
 Products can be viewed either by product name or product category.

 ## Project Motivation
 Created as the final project for an Independant study in Hybrid-mobile app development that took place from Fall 2017 to Spring 2018.